 2017 Ducati Scrambler Full Throttle Review

 See our review of the Ducati Hypermotard 939.

-T.J got an early start from his father and other family members who owned and rode motorcycles, and by helping with various mechanical repairs throughout childhood.
+TJ Hinton T.J got an early start from his father and other family members who owned and rode motorcycles, and by helping with various mechanical repairs throughout childhood.
 That planted a seed that grew into a well-rounded appreciation of all things mechanical, and eventually, into a formal education of same.
 Though primarily a Harley rider, he has an appreciation for all sorts of bikes and doesn't discriminate against any particular brand or region of origin.
 He currently holds an Associate's degree in applied mechanical science from his time at the M.M.I.
-Read full bio
+Read full bio About the author

+2017 Ducati Scrambler Full Throttle Review